Propagation of a fast radio burst through a birefringent relativistic plasma

-Assuming equipartition between the relativistic electrons energy density and the magnetic energy density in the relativistic medium, we can approximate Equation \ref{eqn:rrm} as RRM $\sim 0.001\,L\,B^4$\RRMunits \citep{Kennett:1998}.
-Thus, for $L \sim 1$pc, we obtain a net magnetic field strength of $\sim$12\,mG.
-This estimate is consistent with magnetic field strengths observed in the pulsar wind nebulae \cite{Gaensler:2006}.
-However, it is unlikely for the effect of RRM to disappear within $\sim 20$\,ms (sub-pulse C2) on such an extended length scale.
-The magnetosphere of the FRB progenitor is an ideal place to have a relativistic medium and induce the GFR.
-If the $L$ represents the light-crossing time of the medium, then using the C1 temporal width $\sim 18$\,ms, we get $L\sim5500$\,km.
-In that case, we obtain a total magnetic field strength of $\sim$3.2\,G. This is similar to the derived magnetic field strengths at the light-cylinder radius of a typical radio pulsar and some magnetars, assuming a purely dipolar magnetic geometry \citep{Lorimer:2004}.
+Assuming equipartition between the energy density of relativistic electrons and the magnetic energy density in the relativistic medium, Equation~(\ref{eqn:rrm}) can be approximated as RRM $\sim 0.001\,L\,B^4$\RRMunits \citep{Kennett:1998}.
+For an extended birefringent medium found in supernova remnants with a length scale of $L\sim1$pc, we obtain a net magnetic field strength of $\sim$12\,mG.
+This estimate is consistent with the typical magnetic field strengths observed in the pulsar wind nebulae \cite{Gaensler:2006}.
+However, it is unlikely for the effect of GFR to disappear within $\sim 20$\,ms (sub-pulse C2) on such an extended length scale.
+The size of the FRB emitting region, denoted as $r_{c}$, can be constrained by considering the light-crossing time.
+Using the temporal width of the sub-pulse C1 $\sim 18$\,ms, we get $r_{c}\lesssim5500$\,km.
+If the emission region and the GFR-inducing medium are co-located with $L\sim r_{c}$, we obtain a total magnetic field strength of $\sim$3.2\,G. In such a scenario, the time variability of plasma conditions will lead to variations in natural modes throughout the pulse duration.
+Consequently, the polarization vector will deviate from the expected behavior of $\alpha = 3$, and the detailed geometry of the emitting region should be taken into account \citep{Cho:2020}.
+Another possibility is if the emission region and the birefringent medium are spatially separated.
+However, without a valid model of the FRB progenitor and the emission physics, it is difficult to ascertain the location and size of the birefringent medium and remove the degeneracy with the magnetic field strength.